‘I want them to think, “I belong”’: Princeton to honor Black alumna at site once named for Woodrow Wilson

-When future generations of students, especially those who are Black or Brown, see Hobson College, “I want them to think, ‘I belong here,’” she said.
+When future generations of students, especially those who are Black or Brown, see Hobson College, “I want them to think, ‘I belong here,’ ” she said.

 Hobson and the Hobson/Lucas Family Foundation gave the lead gift for the residential college.
-She and her husband, filmmaker George Lucas, were awarded the Carnegie Medal of Philanthropy in 2019 for efforts including the Lucas Museum of Narrative Art, and the After School Matters nonprofit helping teens in Chicago.
+She and her husband, filmmaker George Lucas, were awarded the Carnegie Medal of Philanthropy in 2019 for efforts including the Lucas Museum of Narrative Art and the After School Matters nonprofit helping teens in Chicago.

 Hobson College is tentatively scheduled to open in the fall of 2026.